mattermost/mattermost-load-test-ng/docs/comparison.md

 ## Introduction

-This document explains how to run an automated load-test comparison.
-This configuration is aimed to experienced users running recurrent automatic comparisons; if you want to run a manual comparison once or twice, you should run two individual load-tests and generate a comparison report.
+This document explains how to run an automated load-test comparison. **This configuration is aimed to experienced users** running recurring automatic comparisons; if you want to run a manual comparison once or twice, you should run two individual load-tests and generate a comparison report.
 See [Comparing load test reports](compare.md) for more information.

 ## Prerequisites